Sellers was the Chanticleers’ first lacrosse head coach.

 2013 Coastal Carolina Lacrosse Inaugural Game vs. Cincinnati (Feb.
 15, 2013)

-Jaime Sellers is entering her fourth year, third season as the head coach of the women's lacrosse team at Coastal Carolina University.
+Jaime Sellers just wrapped up her fourth year, third season as the head coach of the women's lacrosse team at Coastal Carolina University.

 Under Sellers' guidance in 2014, Rachel Waldron became the first Chanticleer in program history to earn first-team All-Big South honors, while Maddy Ciardi and Lily Yednock were named second-team and honorable mention all-conference, respectively.
 The Chanticleer lacrosse team also performed well in the classroom, placing 23 students on the Big South Presidential Honor Roll and earning the title of IWLCA Academic Honor Squad for the second consecutive year.